 How to introduce vegetables into children's diets using pouches?

-Specially designed for babies, our fruit and vegetable pouches offer a wealth of benefits.
-We'll explain why you'll soon be unable to live without them (and neither will your children!).
+Specially designed for babies, our fruit and vegetable pouches offer a multitude of benefits.
+We'll explain why you'll soon find them indispensable (and neither will your children!).

-"Once a pouch, always a pouch!"
+"Once a reusable pouch, always a reusable pouch!"
 It's true, those who have opted for fruit and vegetable pouches for their children find it hard to go back.
-Practical, portable, delicious, and adapted to the needs of babies: this format has it all.
+Practical, portable, tasty, and perfectly suited to babies' needs: this format has everything going for it.

 Easy to use